This page has been archived.

 At the corporate level

-Any new funded or unfunded central agency initiatives that could emerge for example, the recent passage of Bill C-25, the Public Service Modernization Act. (as in the case of many small organizations, while delivering against its mandate the Board must also comply with various central agency initiatives and reporting requirements; these take up valuable time and consume scarce resources).
+Any new central agency initiatives.
+As in the case of many small organizations, while delivering against its mandate the Board must also comply with various central agency initiatives and reporting requirements; these take up valuable time and consume scarce resources.

 The internal factors are: